vendorsec/mvsp/README.md

 <img height=120px align="right" src="https://github.com/vendorsec/mvsp/blob/master/packages/website/src/images/logo.svg">

-MVSP is a minimum security baseline for enterprise-ready products and services.
+MVSP is a minimum application security baseline for enterprise-ready products and services.
 The baseline checklist is focused on application security controls, and can be used at various stages of the sales cycle, from RFP through to contractual controls.

 The best way to read about MVSP is to visit [mvsp.dev](https://mvsp.dev).

 ## How to use it

-### Requests for proposals
+### Procurement / Requests for proposals

 Universal baseline for vendor selection simplifies the jobs of the sourcing teams.
 MVSP is short and concise to be included into RFP documents without bloating them.